sasicodes/next-ts/README.md

-This is a [Next.js](https://nextjs.org/) project with Prisma, Typescript, GraphQL.
+This is a [NextJS](https://nextjs.org/) typescript project with Prisma ORM and Apollo GraphQL.

 ## Getting Started

-1. Install all your dependencies using,
+Install all your dependencies using,
 ```bash
 yarn